 Finalist, 2021 Andrew W. Marshall Paper Prize on Future Reconfigurations in Asia 2045

-Linda Zhang is a Junior Professional Officer at the United Nations.
-Previously, she was a research associate at the American Enterprise Institute, where she researched issues related to the Chinese economy, demographics, and U.S.-China relations.
+Linda Zhang is a Professional Staff Member on the House Select Committee on the Chinese Communist Party, where she specializes in trade and economic issues.
+Previously, she worked at the United Nations in the Department of Operational Support and the American Enterprise Institute, where she researched issues related to the Chinese economy, demographics, and U.S.-China relations.
 She was a Liu Xiaobo Fellow with the Congressional Executive Commission on China and a special assistant at the U.S.-China Strong Foundation.
 She holds an M.A. in Strategic Studies from Johns Hopkins School of Advanced International Studies, a Certificate in Chinese studies from the Hopkins-Nanjing Center, and a B.A. from Boston University.

 Winner, 2021 Andrew W. Marshall Paper Prize on Future Reconfigurations in Asia 2045